Næs jernverk: History

 Åmotbrua is a suspension bridge now located in Grünerløkka, Oslo.
 Originally built in 1851 - 1852, it is now a pedestrian bridge over the Aker River on Grünerløkka in Oslo.
-It was originally built to cross the Drammen River, near the mouth of the Simoa creek at Åmot in Modum.
+It was originally built to cross the Drammen River, near the mouth of the Simoa creek at Åmot in Modum Municipality.
 The bridge was built in 1851-1852, and was Norway's second chain bridge, of cast iron chains (of three), cast iron by the Næs Ironworks.

-In 1853 another iron works, Egelands Verk at Eikeland village in Gjerstad municipality of Aust-Agder, was purchased for 80,000 Norwegian Speciedalers, and was operated as a subsidiary of the undertaking at Næs.
+In 1853 another iron works, Egelands Verk at Eikeland village in Gjerstad Municipality in Aust-Agder, was purchased for 80,000 Norwegian speciedalers, and was operated as a subsidiary of the undertaking at Næs.

 In the 1850s new technologies emerged that made use of blast furnaces fueled with charcoal outdated, but Naes works chose to continue to rely on the old technology, and focused instead on developing specialized niche products.
 These products included horseshoe nails, axes, files, crucible steel products and rolling mill products.

 The company declared bankrupt in 1884.
 The Egeland Works were sold and later abandoned.
 Operations at Naes were restarted under the aegis of a corporation, in which the family Aall was able to retain a majority share.
 The new company was named A/S Jacob Aall & Søn.
 In addition to the blast furnace operation, the company ran a pulp mill and included forestry, agriculture, mining and milling activities.
 In 1886, it built a new blast furnace following the Swedish pattern, and specialized crucible steel production was expanded.
 At the turn of the century the ironworks employed 400 men, 120 of them permanent employees.
 Further financial setbacks occurred and the blast furnaces were closed for good in 1909.
 The iron works were selected as the millennium site for Aust-Agder county.
 The works were added to the list of priority technical and industrial cultural heritage by the Norwegian Directorate for Cultural Heritage.